 - Creating the zone with the ZoneResult=Disable and add allowing (with the [Rule]Result=Enable) rules (exceptions)

-Pressing "Add from the repository" button you can list all the rules from all the existing repository zones and add (re-use) an existing rules to the new zone.
+Pressing "Add from the repository" button you can list all the rules from all the existing zones and add (re-use) an existing rule to the zone.

 - External/Forwarded Port

-- There is a possibility to configure incoming external/worldwide access to selected application via Port Forwarding with uPnP compatible external firewall/router.
+- There is a possibility to configure incoming external/worldwide access to a selected program via Port Forwarding with uPnP compatible external hardware firewall/router.